neondatabase/website/content/docs/guides/logical-replication-neon.md

 ### Create a subscription

-You can create a subscription using [CREATE SUBSCRIPTION](https://www.postgresql.org/docs/current/sql-createsubscription.html) syntax.
 Building on the `my_publication` example above, here’s how you can create a subscription:

 ```sql
 CREATE SUBSCRIPTION my_subscription